Mathematics

 MATH 215 Calculus III 4 Credit Hours

 Vectors in the plane and space, vector-valued functions and curves, functions of several variables including limits, continuity, partial differentiation and the chain rule, multiple integrals and coordinate transformations, integration in vector fields, and Green's and Stokes' theorems.
-This course includes computer labs.
-Students cannot receive credit for both MATH 205 and MATH 215.
+A minimum grade of C- is required in the prerequisite course.
 (F, W, S).

 MATH 227 Introduction to Linear Algebra 3 Credit Hours